lisagjh/voorhoede/README.md

 ## Project Overview

-This project is focused on creating a dynamic, responsive, accessible and performant website.
+This project is focused on creating a dynamic, responsive, accessible and performant website for Dutch Digital Agencies.
 For now, we have decided to focus on the home page, the members overview page, and the vacancy overview page.

 ## Installation